The Retelling of a Fairy Tale (Dorlana Style)

 His Soul Inspiration – Inspired by The Little Mermaid, this tale is more of a mood piece and uses lines from the original story.

-The Supernatural Fairy Tales collection is in eBook and is only a buck on Amazon.
-Here are a couple of links – but are worldwide.
+That’s a few of my stories and how they were inspired.
+The Supernatural Fairy Tales collection is in eBook and paperback on Amazon.
+Here are a couple of links.

 Love, Laughter and fairy tales,